awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-executing-manually.md

 ------

 1. Run the following command to complete the automation after all steps specified within the chosen runbook have finished\.
+Replace each *example resource placeholder* with your own information\.

 ------
 #### [ Linux & macOS ]